-2.3 The Council has a responsibility to maintain a central register of contracts, which is available for scrutiny by officers and members, and which is published on the Authority's website.

-2.4 Prior to the start of each financial year, each Chief Officer should prepare a procurement plan setting out the contracts which their departments anticipates it will procure during that financial year, and where possible forthcoming years.
+- 2.3 The Council has a responsibility to maintain a central register of contracts, which is available for scrutiny by officers and members, and which is published on the Authority's website. - 2.4 Prior to the start of each financial year, each Chief Officer shall prepare a procurement plan setting out the Contracts which their departments anticipates it will procure during that financial year, and where possible forthcoming years.
 This information should be passed to the Corporate Procurement team.

-2.5 Procurement steps to be followed by Chief Officers
+2.5 Pre-Purchase steps to be followed